aspose-barcode/Aspose.BarCode-Documentation/barcode-cards/databar-family/databar-limited-card/_index.md

 DataBar Limited barcodes consist of 46 bars and spaces including 74 modules in total.

 ### **Encoding Capacity and Data Density**
-This symbology allows encoding 14-digit numerical data streams.
+This barcode type allows encoding 14-digit numerical data streams.

 ### **Checksum Controls**
 DataBar Limited barcodes include a check digit calculated using the modulo 89 algorithm.

-## **Advantages and Weaknesses**
+## **Advantages and Limitations**
 This DataBar specification is not intended for retail point-of-sale scanning.
-Its main advantage is high compactness, which can be useful in applications with strict placement space limitations.
+Its main advantage is high compactness, which can be useful in applications with strict space limitations.

-## **Aspose Samples for DataBar Limited Barcodes**
+## **How to Generate and Read DataBar Limited Barcodes**

 ### **Generation Code Samples**